VladimirP1/esp-gyrologger/docs/setings.md

 1. Momentary ground.
 Short the pin specified in "Cam control pin" to ground for 300ms when logging is started and when it is stopped.
 2. Firefly X Lite over wifi.
 This will connect to the camera through wifi network specified in "WiFi station ssid/password" and listen for recording started/stopped events to start/stop logging.
 3. Runcam protocol.
 This will setup an UART RX on "Cam control pin" and wait for recording to be started from FC to start/stop logging.
+4. Gopro over wifi.
+Enter your GoPro's wifi ssid/password into "Wifi station ssid/password" and the logger will automatically start/stop the recording on gopro when logging is started/stopped.
+5. Momentary vcc.
+Identical to momentary ground, but inverted.
 ### Start logging on boot
 This will automatically start logging on boot.
 ### Wifi auto off (seconds)